jundalisay/superb/content/en/superphysics/principles/chapter-04.md

 Science is aware of physical action and physical reaction.
 However, there are often many cases wherein such action and reaction are made up of a long chain of intervening-actions and intervening-reactions that might escape the observation of the mind.

 For example, the floodings from global warming is made up of a long chain of cause and effect:
-- The burning of fossil fuels adds carbon dioxide in the air
+1. The burning of fossil fuels adds carbon dioxide in the air -- This is the action
-- The carbon dioxide traps the heat from the sun
+2. The carbon dioxide traps the heat from the sun - This is an intermediate reaction which also becomes an action
-- The trapped heat causes warmer temperatures
+3. The trapped heat causes warmer temperatures
-- The warmer temperatures cause more evaporation of ocean water
+4. The warmer temperatures cause more evaporation of ocean water
-- The increased evaporation cause more water in the air
+5. The increased evaporation causes more water in the air
-- The increased water in the air falls down as severe floods
+6. The increased water in the air falls down as severe floods -- This is the final reaction

+This chain has 6 points, connected by 5 'jumps' or chain-links of logic.

 We call the burning of fossil fuels as karma or action, that leads to severe floods as karma or reaction.
-We call the formation of carbon dioxide and water in the air as samskara or pending reaction.
+We call the formation of carbon dioxide and water in the air as samskara or pending reaction to the final effect of flooding.

 Treating humans as individuals, we can say that:
 - samskara exists in the metaphysical domain since the intervening actions-reactions are outside of the scope of our perception